publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395r.md

                 (ii) __Unsubsidized part B premium amount__

-                    200 percent of the monthly actuarial rate for enrollees age 65 and over (as determined under subsection (a)(1) of this section for the year).
+                    (I) 200 percent of the monthly actuarial rate for enrollees age 65 and over (as determined under subsection (a)(1) of this section for the year); plus

+                    (II) 4 times the amount of the increase in the monthly premium under subsection (a)(6) for a month in the year.

             (B) __3-year phase in__